 Cutting gift wrap is one of the most frustrating parts of the holiday season.
 Everyone wants their packages to look great, but cutting with scissors can leave jagged, uneven edges.
-Enter Little Elf: the tool that cuts wrapping paper evenly and easily.
-Will the sharks find value in this great idea during the Season 11 pitch?
-Find out in our
+However, Bryan Perla has created a tool that changes the gift-wrapping game!
+Will he also cut a deal on

 Shark Tank Little Elf Update